mongodb/docs/source/includes/list-table-cluster-options.rst

    * - :guilabel:`Region`

      - The physical location of your MongoDB cluster.
+The region you choose can affect network latency for clients accessing your databases.

+       Pricing for cluster configuration settings vary by region.
+You can make configuration choices and then try different region selections to compare costs before creating the cluster.

    * - :guilabel:`Instance Size`